 Occasional treats of ice cream showed obvious and immediate behavior changes.
 Once it would leave his system he would calm down.
 It wasn’t too difficult to completely cut out these treats.

 We tried the same thing with gluten, but it did not have the same dramatic effects.
 Instead of eliminating gluten entirely, we chose instead to eat more whole grains and make our bread from scratch whenever possible.

-2. Add Real Food Into Our Diet Wherever Possible
+2. Foods for Children with Autism: Add Real Food Into Our Diet Wherever Possible

 I was a single, working mom for many years.
 In those days, my goal was to not eat fast food more than once a day.
 (I wish I was joking.
 Please have grace.
 I was so stressed and never home.
 It was the best I could do at the time.)

 When I began staying home with my children, part of that included moving away from eating fast food.
 It also included serving more foods made from scratch.
-When it became clear that my son has a very special brain chemistry, it just made sense that preservatives, additives and dyes might be affecting that brain chemistry.
+When it became clear that my son has a very special brain chemistry, it just made sense that preservatives, additives, artificial colors, and food dyes might be affecting that brain chemistry.
 It was time to really step up my efforts.